Universidad a Distancia de Madrid: Cooperation and International agreements

-UDIMA has signed a total of 96 international university cooperation agreements and 75 Erasmus+ bilateral agreements, and belongs to 4 international networks and associations.
-Among the agreements signed in 2021 it is worth highlighting:
+UDIMA has signed a total of 96 international university cooperation agreements and 75 Erasmus+ bilateral agreements and belongs to 4 international networks and associations.
+Among the agreements signed in 2021, it is worth highlighting:

 Agreement with the Instituto Cervantes for external academic internships for its students; Agreement with the government of the Dominican Republic for the delivery of the "Master's Degree in Criminal Analysis and Investigation" for Dominican security forces; Agreement with the Official College of Doctors of Madrid for the delivery of various free courses; Agreement with the Spanish National Organisation for the Blind (ONCE) for internships.

 Job placement

-Among the different activities for the labour market insertion of its students, it has created an employment platform dependent on the CEF-UDIMA Employment and Entrepreneurship Department, for the interaction between students and companies in an efficient way.
-In 2020, the job bank managed 2,314 job offers, 874 internship offers, 1,440 job offers, 787 new agreements, 94 agreements signed, 1,587 students on internships, 234 extracurricular, 1,353 curricular and 725 job orientations.
+Among the different activities for the labour market insertion of its students, it has created an employment platform dependent on the Grupo CEF-UDIMA Employment and Entrepreneurship Department, for the interaction between students and companies in an efficient way.
+In 2020, the job bank managed 2,314 job offers, 874 internship offers, 1,440 job offers, 787 new agreements, 94 agreements signed, 1,587 students on internships, 234 extracurricular, 1,353 curricular, and 725 job orientations.